wp-plugins/squirrly-seo/readme.txt

 - <strong>Social Intelligence through the Inspiration Box, to help you write better content.
 Shows you recent tweets about your subject, how other journalists and bloggers have approached your topic.
 All of this in your "Add New Post" interface.</strong>

-You can use Squirrly SEO for free and if you have small content marketing needs (about one article posted per week, some keywords that you want to analyze), then it's the perfect plan for you.
+You can use Squirrly SEO for FREE and if you have small content marketing needs (about one article posted per week, some keywords that you want to analyze), then it's the perfect plan for you.

 Once you start having bigger content marketing and SEO needs (more than one article posted per week), you can go PRO.
 Read more about it in the FAQ section.

-<em>"Wow ,I've been using your tool for a week now and one of my blog ranked no1 out of a million for its key word... amazing"</em>

 <h3>Reviews</h3>

+* <em>"Wow, I've been using your tool for a week now and one of my blog ranked no1 out of a million for its key word... amazing"</em>

 * <em>"You can be confident that without ever leaving your Add New Blog page you have a strong keyword, good and current content, and your post will be 100% optimized for the search engines."</em> - <strong>Jason Fox Marketing</strong>

 * <em>"Features that exceed the stereotypical plugin"</em> - <strong>Robert, Yieldkit</strong>